shiep18/eis2020tmc1/README.md

 <<<<<<< HEAD
 # this is gch's part

-Hello! this is gch readme txt, you will compare with it for a long time.
+Hello! this is gch readme txt
 =======

 # this is zkx's part